 'Today' Co-Hosts Savannah Guthrie and Hoda Kotb Tear up Remembering Colleague Who Died of Coronavirus

-The NBC network recently revealed that they had tragically lost one of their own to the coronavirus and Today co-hosts Savannah Guthrie and Hoda Kotb teared up as they remembered their colleague Larry Edgeworth.
+NBC recently revealed that they had tragically lost one of their own to the coronavirus, leaving the current global situation hitting close to home.
+Today co-hosts Savannah Guthrie and Hoda Kotb teared up as they remembered their colleague Larry Edgeworth.
 In a sweet tribute, Guthrie narrated a package dedicated to sharing the success Edgeworth had with the network and what type of person he was.

 "When Larry Edgeworth said he had your back, you knew you were covered.
 It wasn't just knowing that he'd deliver on the sound, it was that, in any situation, he was on-guard to make sure you were OK, mentally, physically.
 He was a protector.
 He was a bear of a man, and a teddy bear at the same time."